infinera/terraform-infinera-xr-modules/workflows/setup_network_with_checks/README.md

-# Setup Network With Checks Module
+# Workflow: Setup Network With Checks Module
-This module will setup the constellation network based on the specified configuration with the default Vesrion and Mismatched Host Attribute Checks
+This workflow will setup the constellation network based on the specified configuration with the default Vesrion and Mismatched Host Attribute Checks
 ## How to Run
   1. Go to the **setup_network_with_checks** directory or its clone directory
      1. Assumption: *terraform init* was executed before (only one time) to initialize the terraform setup.